Join NEW YORK's

 We are assembling a small group (25 maximum) of active or veteran military personnel and dedicated athletes to comprise a core team of runners committed to a 3-day, 140+ mile tribute run from the Veterans and 9/11 Memorials at the NYS Fairgrounds in Syracuse to the Gold Star Families Memorial Monument in LaFayette Park in downtown Albany.
 The run has a specific timetable for each mile marker throughout each day.
 Runners need to be flexible, willing to run on any given day, and when needed.
 RAIN OR SHINE.

-Each runner must be able to maintain an 8.5 to 9.5 minute mile for a minimum of 1 hour or 6 miles or longer.
+Each runner must be able to maintain an 8.5 to 9.5-minute mile for a minimum of 1 hour or 6 miles or longer.
 Core teams will rotate at designated exchanges along the route over the 3-day period.
-We are not looking for quantity of runners, but a solid team dedicated to the remembrance of those who have fallen in service to our country.
+We are not looking for a number of runners, but a solid team dedicated to the remembrance of those who have fallen in service to our country.
 This route will be grueling at times because of the pace that must be maintained and the many hilly areas along the route.

 If you are interested in becoming a part of our core team or wish to run any of the 140+ mile distance, contact Ryan Milton at firstname.lastname@example.org or fill out our Contact Form.